-Our school embraces a whole school culture that promotes the benefits of high attendance, this is outlined in our attendance policy Cavendish Close Infant and Nursery School Attendance Policy Our school works collaboratively with others, including the local authority, see Derby Education Welfare webpages
+Our school embraces a whole school culture that promotes the benefits of high attendance, this is outlined in our attendance policy Cavendish Close Infant and Nursery School Attendance Policy Our school works collaboratively with others, including the local authority, see Derby Education Welfare webpages opportunities that education can provide, and can become more vulnerable to harm.

-The school also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
 Learners who have a social worker, including looked-after children, and previously looked after children, are especially vulnerable.
 The school proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operate in the best interest of children as outlined in local and national guidance.